Predeploys

 It SHOULD burn _amount tokens with address _tokenAddress and initialize a message to the L2ToL2CrossChainMessenger to mint the _amount of the same token in the target address _to at _chainId and emit the SentERC20 event including the msg.sender as parameter.

-To burn the token, the sendERC20 function calls crosschainBurn in the token contract, which is included as part of the the IERC7802 interface implemented by the SuperchainERC20 standard.
+To burn the token, the sendERC20 function calls crosschainBurn in the token contract, which is included as part of the IERC7802 interface implemented by the SuperchainERC20 standard.

 Returns the msgHash_ crafted by the L2ToL2CrossChainMessenger.